Entering your three known values

 Representative values (for intuition)

-about how the field changes with axial distance.
-You can reproduce these numbers by entering Q and R and then solving for E
+(about 7 cm here), and then taper off.
+You can reproduce every row by entering Q and R and solving for E at each z.

 All calculations run locally in your browser using JavaScript.
 No inputs are sent to a server, and nothing is stored unless